hrghafoori/repanel/README.md

-A professional and functional admin panel for your X projects
+A professional and functional admin panel for your REACT.JS projects

 ## Note: This repository is not completed yet and may have some issues